intuition-dev/INTUITION/examples/website/get-started/text.md

 # Get started

-MetaBake is the extensible low-code productivity tool that simplifies the process for building great software.
+MetaBake is the extensible LOW-CODE productivity tool that simplifies the process for building great software.

-MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.
+MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging LOW-CODE pillars for high development productivity.

 ## Install